anuket-project/anuket-specifications/doc/tech/approach.md

 •	New networking realisation technologies ( SmartNIC , FPGA ,..)

-•	Inter K8s POD communication and CNI
+•	Inter K8s POD connectivity and CNI

 •	Networking aspects of migration from IaaS to CaaS (from the VNF paradigm to the CNF paradigm)